gitbls/pistrong/README.md

 * `pistrong list fred --all [--full]` - List all Certs for user *fred*.
 Print the cert contents as well if --full specified

 * `pistrong deleteca` - Delete the whole CA including all user Certs.
 You will be asked to confirm, since this is irreversible and will require that **all** issued Certs be replaced. **Everything will be deleted.
-Be really sure, especially if you have more than a couple of users.**
+Be really, really sure...especially if you have more than a couple of users.**

 * `pistrong makevpncert mynewcert --vpnsankey the.other.clients` - Create a new VPN Key and Cert with a different SAN key
 * `pistrong service reload` - Ask strongSwan to reload the credential database.
 This must be done to activate changes made into the running system